pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/06_InlineScript.md

 # InlineScript Templating Helper

+> The InlineScript templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<script>` element is used to either provide inline client-side scripting elements or link to a remote resource containing client-side scripting code.
 The InlineScript helper allows you to manage both.
 It is derived from [HeadScript](02_HeadScript.md), and any method of that helper is available; however, use the `inlineScript()` method in place of `headScript()`.